ibm-cloud-docs/discovery-data/contentminerapp.md

 # Mining content
 {: #contentminerapp}

-The {{site.data.keyword.discovery-data_long}} content mining application is an analytical tool that helps you discover hidden insights by analyzing anomalies, trends, and relationships in your documents.
+The {{site.data.keyword.discoveryfull}} content mining application is an analytical tool that helps you discover hidden insights by analyzing anomalies, trends, and relationships in your documents.
 {: shortdesc}

 This page describes using the content mining application.
-For information about creating a {{site.data.keyword.discovery-data_short}} content mining project, which is how the application is configured and launched, see [Creating projects](/docs/discovery-data?topic=discovery-data-projects).
+For information about creating a {{site.data.keyword.discoveryshort}} content mining project, which is how the application is configured and launched, see [Creating projects](/docs/discovery-data?topic=discovery-data-projects).
 {: tip}

 ## Application launch view
 {: #cmolaunch}

-When you launch the application from a {{site.data.keyword.discovery-data_short}} content mining project, you see something similar to the window in Figure 1.
-The window shows sample text on the **Facets** tab, which shows the extracted facets that were configured in the {{site.data.keyword.discovery-data_short}} content mining project.
+When you launch the application from a {{site.data.keyword.discoveryshort}} content mining project, you see something similar to the window in Figure 1.
+The window shows sample text on the **Facets** tab, which shows the extracted facets that were configured in the {{site.data.keyword.discoveryshort}} content mining project.

 The link for the content mining app is similar to the format, `https://{installation domain}/discovery/{ID}/cm/miner`.
 {: note}